Belfast School Of Theology

 Another important part of the first two years is the opportunity to apply your learning in your chosen placement of approximately 3 hours per week.

-The second year builds upon the first year with set modules on Bible, History and Doctrine, together with further Personal Development and weekly placement.
-You will also choose two optional modules.
-This year helps you to develop your ability to think independently and to be able to reflect on your Christian experience and practice.
+The second year builds upon the first year with set modules on Bible, History, Doctrine and Church Practice, together with further Personal Development and weekly placement.
+You will also choose an optional module.
+This year helps you to develop your ability to think independently and to be able to reflect on your Christian experience and practice.Â

-In the third year the element of choice increases to allow you to study and develop your own areas of interest within theology.
-Core modules this year are Developing Practice, Engaging the World, and either Independent Study or Dissertation.
-You will then choose three modules on a variety of topics including, but not limited to Bible, Mission and Ministry.
+Core modules this year are Ministry Formation and Practice, Engaging the World, Challenging Biblical Texts and either Independent Study or Dissertation.
+You will then choose two modules on various topics including, but not limited to Bible, Mission and Ministry.
 You will also have the opportunity to put your learning into practice in a four-week block placement with an organisation of your choosing, whether in Northern Ireland or elsewhere in the world.
 The amount of contact and the style of teaching will vary more in this year, depending upon the modules that you choose.

 BA (Hons)